-When a call that is supposed to be recorded ends, the recording is stored on the CRC only until it is transferred to the Collection Server.
-Call Recordings can be accessed on the Collection Server computer, using thirdparty play back and analysis tools.
+If a Collection Server is used, the call recording is stored on the CRC only until it is transferred to the Collection Server.
+Call Recordings on the Collection Server can also be accessed via the Web Portal.
+They can also be accessed on the Collection Server computer, using third-party play back and analysis tools.